bryanmaraujo544/bryanmaraujo544/README.md

 - 👋 Hi, I’m @bryanmaraujo544
-- 👀 I’m interested in improve my skills in React an Nextjs, NodeJs, React Native and in future get a job.
+- 👀 I’m interested in improve my skills in React, NodeJs, React Native and in future get a job.
-- 🌱 I’m currently learning React, NextJs, TypeScript.
+- 🌱 I’m currently learning React, NextJs, TypeScript and NodeJs.
 - 💞️ I’m looking to collaborate on some project I can put my knowledge into practice
 - 📫 How to reach me: email: bryanmaraujo544@gmail.com